Nekronek0/ES_docs/ES_docs.md

 - Index: a collection of documents that have simmilar characteristics (i.e. a Collection in MongoDB)
 - Type: Within an index you can have one or more types.
 If we were to move Mijn Kwik to ES, mijn-kwik.experiments would be a type.
 - Document: Same thing as in any Document DB.
 It is the basic unit of data, in JSON format
-- Shards and replicas: It is possible to horizontally split an index.
-The parts of teh index are then called shards.
+- Shards: It is possible to horizontally split an index.
+The parts of the index are then called shards.
 Shards are nice because they allow to split content volume and to distribute and paralellize operations.
-Replicas are nice because they are basically a backup of your data that can be used to search the same content in parallel.
+- Replicas: Replicas are nice because they are basically a backup of your data that can be used to search the same content in parallel.

+### Mappings
+Elasticsearch can also map the documents in an index or type automatically.
+Sometimes, however, it is preferable to create (part of) a mapping manually.
+For example, elasticsearch will flatten arrays of objects.
+The Nested Object datatype was specially created to keep the structure, but these are not mapped automatically.
+Ingesting data is also faster when a full mapping is created before loading the data.

 ### ES actions
 All the actions are in CURL format